ubuntu-mate/ubuntu-mate.org/_posts/2022-03-29-ubuntu-mate-jammy.md

 several panel layouts that offer efficient resolution use 📐 for those who need it.

-Recent versions of `rofi`, the tool used by MATE HUD to visualise menu searches, has a new theme system. **MATE HUD has been updated to support new versions of `rofi` and defaults to the `docu` theme**.
-You can run `rofi-theme-selector` from a terminal to try out the different themes, and if there is one you prefer you can set it as default by using `dconf-editor` to edit `rofi-theme` under `org.mate.hud` 🧰

 **MATE Tweak has refreshed its supported for 3rd party compositors.** Support for Compton has been dropped, as it is no longer actively maintained and **comprehensive support for [picom](https://github.com/yshui/picom) has been added**.